 The source code file(s) delivered should be ready to be executed once inserted into a project containing the interface defined in the same way (i.e. into the one we have waiting for the code already).

 As a final note, please follow the instructions and follow the industry standards of the programming language that you use .

+This is a Python coding skill test.
+A full description of this test can be found in "Coding skills test Python.docx".
+The task is twofold, starting with the implementation of a partial text processing library and ending with the implementation of test cases for the library.

+The text processing library can be found in the "text_processing_lib" folder and the test cases in the "unit_tests" folder.